dalibo/blog/_posts/2016-09-08-Pragma_Autonoumous_transactions.md

 tags: [PostgreSQL, autonomous, transaction, ora2pg]
 ---

-I've talked about two differents implementation of Autonomous transaction with PostgreSQL in my [previous post on August 19th](http://blog.dalibo.com/2016/08/19/Autonoumous_transactions_support_in_PostgreSQL.html).
+I've talked about two different implementations of Autonomous transaction with PostgreSQL in my [previous post on August 19th](http://blog.dalibo.com/2016/08/19/Autonoumous_transactions_support_in_PostgreSQL.html).
 August 31th Peter Eisentraut submit a [patch](https://www.postgresql.org/message-id/659a2fce-b6ee-06de-05c0-c8ed6a01979e@2ndquadrant.com) to implement PRAGMA AUTONOMOUS_TRANSACTION a la Oracle into the core of PostgreSQL.
 Lets see how well it performs.